dmhcgh28/TryHackMe-Traffic-Analysis-Writeup/README.md

 * **Level-2 Flag:** `THM{DETECTION_MASTER}`
 <img width="668" height="401" alt="image" src="https://github.com/user-attachments/assets/ee7f1bb8-74ac-4f8a-8ad1-00d7113906bd" />

+By adding these specific ports to the IDS/IPS filter, we effectively blocked the malicious traffic regardless of the source IP, demonstrating a more robust defense mechanism and earning the second flag.

 ### Task 4 **Conclusion**

-   By adding these specific ports to the IDS/IPS filter, we effectively blocked the malicious traffic regardless of the source IP, demonstrating a more robust defense mechanism and earning the second flag.
+   The **Traffic Analysis Essentials** room provided a comprehensive introduction to the core pillars of network security operations.
+By bridging the gap between theoretical concepts—such as security control levels and MSS/SOAR technologies—and practical application, this module emphasized the critical role of Network Traffic Analysis (NTA) in a modern SOC (Security Operations Center) environment.

+The interactive simulation was particularly valuable for demonstrating the evolution of defense strategies.
+It highlighted the shift from basic Indicator of Compromise (IoC) blocking (such as filtering a specific IP address) to more resilient, behavior-based mitigation (such as filtering anomalous destination ports like 4444 or 2222).

+Understanding how to correlate raw network events with an IDS/IPS system is a fundamental skill for identifying the root cause of an attack and implementing effective firewall rules.
+This room serves as a strong stepping stone for deeper dives into packet analysis, threat hunting, and advanced Blue Team operations.

 <img width="1047" height="367" alt="image" src="https://github.com/user-attachments/assets/d8e3c419-b85a-45bb-ab50-54968bbf9752" />

+***Well, well**
+**That's all**
+**Thanks, I hop you enjoy it! :)**